Microsoft/azure-docs.pl-pl/articles/automation/troubleshoot/update-management.md

 ### <a name="cause"></a>Przyczyna

-Maszyna została już dołączona do innego obszaru roboczego dla Update Management.
+Maszyna została już wdrożona w innym obszarze roboczym dla Update Management.

 ### <a name="resolution"></a>Rozwiązanie